-In addition to viewing built-in Stata help files, you can use the Viewer to view Stata Markup and Control Language (SMCL) files such as those typically produced when logging your work (see [GSW] 16 Saving and printing results by using logs) as well as plain-text files.
-To open a file and view its contents, simply select File > Open..., and you will be presented with a dialog:
+In addition to viewing built-in Stata help files, you can use the Viewer to view Stata Markup and Control Language (SMCL) files such as those typically produced when logging your work (see [GSW] 16 Saving and printing results by using logs) as well as plain text files.
+To open a file and view its contents, simply select File > Open..., and you will be presented with a system dialog to locate the file you want to view.